quirky14-dev/HiveSync/troubleshooting_guide.md

 - Admin → Error Stream
 - Admin → Callback Monitor

+### 12.1 Inspecting Reachability Metadata

+To debug external-resource issues in your project:

+1. Open Desktop → Architecture Map.
+2. Click any Boundary Node (external URL).
+3. Inspect its metadata panel:
+- Reachable: Yes / No / Unknown
+- Status Code
+- Last Checked
+- Error (if any)

+**Useful for diagnosing:**
+- Missing CDN files
+- Removed assets
+- Intermittent external API outages

+If you suspect HiveSync is misreporting something, an admin can check backend logs to see recent reachability attempts.
 ---
 # 13. Summary
 This Troubleshooting Guide is the complete, unified reference for diagnosing and fixing issues in HiveSync across backend, workers, clients, and deployment environm